Duc-Developer/react-for-quill/README.md

 ==============================================================================

 A [Quill] component for [React].
-It is based on bun, quill@2 and react@18
+It is based on bun, quill v2

 [quill]: https://quilljs.com
 [react]: https://facebook.github.io/react/